 Real-World Data Analysis

 In data analysis and statistics, the LCM can be used to synchronize data points that occur at different intervals.
-For example, if you have two datasets, one collected every 3 units of time and another every 5 units of time, the LCM can help you align the datasets for comparative analysis.
+As an example, if you have two datasets, one collected every 3 units of time and another every 5 units of time, the LCM can help you align the datasets for comparative analysis.

 Expert Insight